 Our Phase 3 X-ACKT clinical trial is intended to support potential regulatory submissions in an additional epilepsy indication of primary generalized tonic-clonic seizures, or PGTCS.
-This multicenter, randomized, double-blind, placebo-controlled study is evaluating the clinical efficacy, safety, and tolerability of 25 mg of XEN1101 administered as adjunctive treatment in approximately 160 patients with PGTCS.
+This multicenter, randomized, double-blind, placebo-controlled study trial is evaluating the clinical efficacy, safety, and tolerability of 25 mg of XEN1101 azetukalner administered with food as adjunctive treatment in approximately 160 patients with PGTCS.
 The primary efficacy endpoint is the MPC in monthly PGTCS frequency from baseline through the DBP of XEN1101 compared to placebo.